-It will help them to do this if you make the rules clear by being as consistent as possible.
+It will help if you make the rules clear by being as consistent as possible.
 Fairness is also important.
 If children feel they are treated fairly they are likely to respond better to the rules you lay down.

 Fairness and discipline

 Multiples are forever checking to see whether they are receiving the same as their siblings.
 This can be exhausting for parents, who are put under pressure by the multiples group to be precisely equal in their every word, deed, cuddle and reprimand.

 It’s worth thinking about what it means to treat children fairly.
 Fairness can mean the same rules apply to each, which may mean that sometimes only one gets what they want.
 For example, if one child achieves their goal on a star chart then the reward goes only to that child.
 The child or children with no reward can then understand what they need to do to achieve their goal.

 Sometimes it is easy to get into the habit of responding more when a child is being naughty.
 It will help you tackle unwanted behaviour if you try to redirect that attention to the child or children whose behaviour is acceptable.
 This will encourage the children to remain within the boundaries you lay down.
 This individual approach may also help you if you are feeling overwhelmed by the multiple group’s behaviour.

 However, your children may have different behaviour patterns and different needs.
 If one child has complex needs, treating your children fairly may not always mean treating them equally.
 Every family is different, and you will need to develop your own approach to discipline.
 Here are a few ideas that may help: